Brick-Thrower/WHSTechNotes/journal.md

 I'm planing to vist Iowa to vist my Grandma.
 # January 6, 2025
 I used technology during the break in several ways during break.
 I used my phonbe to track the time my fight would leave or when it would get delayed.
 I also used technology to help me navigates to unfamiliar places like google maps.
 I even used it to text others to help plan events faster and talk to other while far away.
+# January 12, 2025
+Autcraft was created to solve the lack of safe spaces of